opensearch-project/documentation-website/_security/access-control/permissions.md

 - cluster:monitor/task/get
 - cluster:monitor/tasks/list

-These permissions are for indices but apply globally to the cluster
+The following permissions are for indexes but apply globally to the cluster:

 - indices:admin/index_template/delete
 - indices:admin/index_template/get